JamesWoolfenden/terraform-for-data/docs/lesson2.md

 }
 ```

 !!! note "Takeaways"

 - datasources
 - token replacement
 - casting and indexing of lists

 ## Exercise

-1.
+1. Add outputs so that you can see all the values for the created resource.

 ## Questions

 1. What is missing from this to set up access for an EC2 instance to use the Private Link?

-- There's no route, a modification to the routeable is still required.
+- There's no route, a modification to the route-able is still required.

 ## Documentation